martinfleis/clustergram/paper/paper.md

 Once the series of cluster solutions is generated, it is time to compute and generate clustergram diagrams for plotting functionality.
 The package offers two different ways of computing clustergram values.
-The first case shown in figure \autoref{fig:mean}
+The first case shown in \autoref{fig:mean}
-follows the original proposal by @schonlau2002clustergram and uses the means of cluster centroids (i.e. a mean of means of features) to plot on Y-axis.
-However, as later noted by @2010Clustergram, that does not necessarily provide the best overview of the behavior.
-Therefore, there is another (default) option weighted the means of cluster centroids by the first principal component derived from the complete dataset, shown in figure \autoref{fig:pca} based on the same set of clustering solutions.
+follows the original proposal by @schonlau2002clustergram and uses the means of cluster centroids to plot on Y-axis.
+However, as later noted by @2010Clustergram, using simple means does not necessarily result in the most readable clustergram.
+Therefore, the default option is to use the means of cluster centroids weighted by the first principal component derived from the complete dataset, shown in
+\autoref{fig:pca} based on the same set of clustering solutions.
 Moreover, weighting by any other principal component is also available if a researcher needs further exploration.
 Due to the potential high computation cost of principal components and weighted cluster centroids, all the values are cached once computed, meaning that